brettz9/webappfind/README.md

         of JavaScript, [Ocrad](http://antimatter15.github.io/ocrad.js/demo.html) for text OCR export of an image, etc.).
 Allow multiple custom modes attached to a single fundamental mode?
     1. In addition to regular expressions, use the presence or specific values for custom modes to determine file type?
     1. WebAppFind command line or filetypes.json to resolve URL into content to be passed to web app or path/link (file: or c:\) for app or file
         1. Modify Executable Builder so an executable can cause a web file to be opened by a web or desktop app; and then save changes back via PUT or POST (check header for PUT support?); or should I instead just implement command line control for web->desktop add-ons and call that within an executable/Executable Builder (leading potentially back through WebAppFind command-line control)?
+Integrate with [atyourcommand](https://github.com/brettz9/atyourcommand)
         1. Use server's filetypes.json also if present
     1. Allow command line args to be piped into a string to be supplied to the web app (including result of another webappfind invocation?); if "edit" or "binaryedit" mode is given, allow command line instructions to be invoked with the result posted back from the web app as a parameter.
     1. Mention how profile selection logic would probably ideally occur before opening Firefox as with any complex type-determination logic, taking place within the executable (built by Executable Builder?), though ensure that the new proposed command line and web app pipelining features would be able to replicate this if necessary
     1. Demo of Firefox being used merely to interpret filetypes.json and simply return a command line instruction back to a desktop app (in a hard-coded rather than fallback manner).
+Although AsYouWish could do this, better to bake it in so other desktop apps can leverage (including Notepad++, etc.).
     1. Allow type to be supplied without a path so as to just open the right web app
     1. Web app pipelining: Allow a hard-coded web app URL (or supply a path or file type in order to discover a web app) to be supplied (along with its own mode, custom mode, arguments, etc.) which will be opened (optionally in a hidden window) and when its response its received, pipeline the string result to another web app URL.
 Yes, the apps could instead communicate directly with each other via postMessage, but this approach allows the user to do their own coupling rather than be dependent on a particular integration of services.